Make-School-Courses/Syllabus-Template/README.md

 [Lesson 11]: Lessons/Lesson11.md
 [Lesson 12]: Lessons/Lesson12.md

-## Class Assignments [Remove header if you like]
+## Class Assignments [REMOVE HEADER IF YOU LIKE]
 - List (with links) of all course-level assignments (i.e. tutorials, challenge sets, contractor project, custom projects, etc)
 - Under each assignment link the rubric used to evaluate it or describe how it is evaluated.
 - Projects should be linked to a project page which has a description & requirements.

 ### Tutorials
-[REWORD AS RELEVANT TO YOUR COURSE] Tutorials are to help you get started in a topic.
+**[REWORD AS RELEVANT TO YOUR COURSE]** Tutorials are to help you get started in a topic.
 They are graded on completion only.

 - [Do Cool Stuff Tutorial]()